Ohmnivore/com.not-unity.bsplines/README.md

 * Good to have: Supports perfectly circular segments
 * Good to have: Doesn't introduce any self-intersections

 [Cem Yuksel's class of C^2 interpolating splines](http://www.cemyuksel.com/research/interpolating_splines/a_class_of_c2_interpolating_splines.pdf) seem like an excellent candidate.
+Another experiment for another day.

 # Possible Improvements
-* Reimplement using Yuksel splines
+* Reimplement with Yuksel splines
 * Curve interpolation (global or local with higher degree B-Splines)
 * Arbitrary B-Spline degree
 * Twist angles/vectors for normals along the spline (see "Spline Normals")